DataDog/datadog-cloudformation-macro/serverless/README.md

 ## Usage with AWS SAM

 To deploy your serverless application with SAM, add the Datadog Serverless CloudFormation macro under the `Transform` section in your `template.yml` file, after the required SAM transform.
-Add a `DDGitData` parameter passed to the macro to enable Datadog Source Code Integration.
+Add a `DDGitData` parameter, which is passed to the macro to enable Datadog Source Code Integration.
 See the following example on instrumenting your Lambda functions and Step Functions:

 ```yaml
 Transform: